Posted: December 11, 2018

 At Brown & Brown, we stand up for victims of serious injury.
 We have decades of experience dealing with insurance companies and defense attorneys and know exactly what needs to be done to help our clients secure fair and full compensation.
 We do not get paid unless you are awarded a settlement or a verdict is returned in your favor - and we will not stop fighting until your case is resolved.

 If you live in or around St. Louis and are in need of a car accident attorney, please call 314-444-4444 to schedule a complimentary consultation at Brown & Brown.
-In the Fairview Heights area of Illinois, call 618-888-8888 for your free consultation.
+In the Illinois area of Illinois, call 618-888-8888 for your free consultation.